The UK Sites To Sell Secondhand Clothes Online

 This exponential rise of cheap fast-fashion clothing has meant that clothing is now viewed as a disposable commodity.
 What this in turn means is that our charity shops are flooded with cheap, poor-quality clothing that nobody wants.
 What’s more, these items of clothing can’t be sold at a price that makes money for the charity shop.

-Dr Andrew Brooks, author of the book Clothing Poverty says that the majority of the clothes we donate to charity shops now won’t be sold in the store.
+Dr Andrew Brooks,ย author of the bookย Clothing Poverty says that the majority of the clothes we donate to charity shops now won’t be sold in the store.
 Instead, they will be traded abroad for profit.

 “I think there is a common presumption amongst the general public that if they give something to charity it’s most likely to be sold in one of these shops.
 And while many garments are sold in these shops, the demand is relatively low compared to the supply, and far more get exported overseas.”

 In fact, in the same interview, it is cited that more than 70% of all UK reused clothing donated via charity shops, clothing banks, and doorstep collection bags heads overseas.
+Once it arrives overseas, it is chopped up into rags, sold at markets, or thrown into landfills.

 The Impact of the International Trade on Secondhand Clothes